-The Camp musical Père Lindsay was founded by Father Fernand Lindsay.
+The Camp Musical was founded by Fernand Lindsay.

-Father Lindsay wanted to offer young musicians who were too young to attend the Orford Arts Centre Academy (for students aged 16 and older) a place close to home where they could study music intensively in the summer months.
+Father Lindsay wanted to offer young musicians who were not old enough to attend the Orford Arts Centre Academy (for students aged 16 and older) a place close to home where they could study music intensively in the summer months.

 He had been involved in promoting the performance of classical music with Jeunesses Musicales, and had created the Festival-Concours, which encourages young people to make music.
 Father Lindsay was determined to continue what he had started, and he had a plan: it was time to start teaching!